 Mykolé (b.
 1987) studied at the National School of Fine Arts in Paris (École nationale supérieure des Beaux-Arts), where obtained the bachelor and Master degrees.
 Lived in Paris for more than 8 years.
 2015-2017 owned an artist studio in Copenhagen.
 Since 2017 lives and creates in Vilnius.
 One of the winners of an international contest “Young Painter Prize 2013”.
 In 2016 represented Lithuania at UNESCO art camp 2016 in Andorra and at Artistic collision across the mountains and seas 2019 in China.
 A series of her paintings were given as a prize to the very best horse riders in France at “Grande Semaine de Fontainebleau 2016”.
 In 2017 resided in Saari art residency in Finland.
 Her solo exhibitions were held in Paris, Denmark, Lithuania.
 Also numerous of group exhibitions, residences and plein-airs in different countries.
 Mykolé had the honour to be known with Jonas Mekas, visited the workshop of Pranas Gailius, collaborated with Dominique Gauther.
 The complete collection of painting and drawing works consist of more than 250.
-Download introduction of Mykolé and the selected works (pdf)
+Download introduction of Mykolé and the album of selected works (pdf)